 “License” refers to this free and grant back I25S License.

-“The Licensee” or “You” refers to the person or legal entity that downloads the source code or the Software and make use of it/modify it and subsequently make is available to the public/operates the Software/distributes the Software
+“The Licensee” or “You” refers to the person or legal entity that downloads the source code or the Software and make use of it/modify it and subsequently makes it available to the public/operates the Software/distributes the Software

 “Combined Software” means software that consists of all or part of the Software and software created or released by someone other than I25S.